karol-brejna-i/locust-experiments/kubernetes/README.md

 # Cluster deployment

 All the source files used below are stored in /kubernetes directory of the experiments repo.
 Let's set up the cluster.
-(I assume that kubernetes is up and running and kubectl is able to connect to the cluster.)
+(I assume that Kubernetes is up and running and kubectl is able to connect to the cluster.)

     > git clone https://github.com/karol-brejna-i/locust-experiments.git
     > cd locust-experiments